"If you love your acoustic blues, definitely one for you to check out!" - Steve Hoare, The Blues Lounge, Bradley Stroke Radio, UK December 15, 2020.

-" John Carleton, (aka Johnny Never), is probably the most refreshing thing I’ve heard this year, where blues is concerned." - Bill Chicken Wilson - Blues Reflections Magazine
+" … Johnny Never, is probably the most refreshing thing I’ve heard this year, where blues is concerned." - Bill Chicken Wilson, Blues Reflections Magazine, December 2020.

 Johnny Never and John Colgan-Davis

 The "Two Johns" sometimes referred to simply as "The Johns" brings together two MidAtlantic regional blues artists, Johnny Never and John Colgan-Davis.

 The latest album, Blue Delta, has gotten rave reviews and radio play all around the world.

 John Colgan-Davis started playing the harmonica in local blues and folk clubs back in the late 1960s while he was still a high school student.
 He played and recorded with Philadelphia singer-guitarist Jesse Graves and played and recorded with Bonnie Raitt when she lived in Philadelphia in the early 1970s.
 Through Bonnie, John got to meet and play with Mississippi Fred McDowell, Arthur Crudup, Buddy Guy, Skip James, Mississippi John Hurt, and others.
 He has toured the Midwest and recorded two CDs, Cold and Lonesome on a Train and Heroes and Hard Times, with Tennessee bluesman Sparky Rucker.
 He performed and toured for three years with The John Cadillac Band.
 He is a founding member of The Dukes of Destiny.